-- (j) "College Secretary" means secretary of the Board of Governors and Corporation; - (k) "Corporation" means St. Thomas More College, the legal body named in the St. Thomas More College Act, 2001, as amended in 2013; - (1) "Dean" means the Dean of St. Thomas More College; and shall include the Acting Dean if one is so appointed by the Board; - (m) "Faculty Council" means the Faculty Council of St. Thomas More College; - (n) "Faculty Member" means a person appointed by the Board of Governors to the rank of Professor, Associate Professor, Assistant Professor, Lecturer, Instructor, Librarian, Associate Librarian, or Assistant Librarian; - (o) "Finance and Investment Committee" is a committee of the Board of Governors; - (p) "General Bylaw" means these bylaws, being a General Bylaw relating to the conduct of the affairs of the St. Thomas More College Corporation; - (q) Human Resources Committee" is a committee of the Board of Governors; - (r) "Member at Large" means a person nominated by the Board for membership on Corporation pursuant to paragraphs (g) and (h) of s.5 of the Act; - (s) "Organization and Membership Committee" is a committee of the Board of Governors; - (t) "Ordinary Resolution" means a resolution which requires a simple majority of the votes cast in order to be carried; - (u) "President" means the chief executive officer of St. Thomas More College, and shall include the Acting President if one is so appointed by the Board; - (v) "Special resolution" means a resolution that requires two-thirds of votes cast in order to be carried;
+- (j) "College Secretary" means secretary of the Board of Governors and Corporation; - (k) "Corporation" means St. Thomas More College, the legal body named in the St. Thomas More College Act, 2001, as amended in 2013; - "Dean" means the Dean of St. Thomas More College; and shall include the Acting Dean if one is so appointed by the Board; - (m) "Faculty Council" means the Faculty Council of St. Thomas More College; - (n) "Faculty Member" means a person appointed by the Board of Governors to the rank of Professor, Associate Professor, Assistant Professor, Lecturer, Instructor, Librarian, Associate Librarian, or Assistant Librarian; - (o) "Finance and Investment Committee" is a committee of the Board of Governors; - (p) "General Bylaw" means these bylaws, being a General Bylaw relating to the conduct of the affairs of the St. Thomas More College Corporation; - (q) Human Resources Committee" is a committee of the Board of Governors; - (r) "Member at Large" means a person nominated by the Board for membership on Corporation pursuant to paragraphs (g) and (h) of s.5 of the Act; - (s) "Organization and Membership Committee" is a committee of the Board of Governors; - (t) "Ordinary Resolution" means a resolution which requires a simple majority of the votes cast in order to be carried; - (u) "President" means the chief executive officer of St. Thomas More College, and shall include the Acting President if one is so appointed by the Board; - (v) "Search for the President Committee" is a committee of the Board of Governors; - (w) "Special resolution" means a resolution that requires two-thirds of votes cast in order to be carried;

-- (w) "St. Thomas More College Society" means the public juridic person as defined by the Canonical Statutes of the St. Thomas More College Society and the Canonical Bylaws of the St. Thomas More College Society; - (x) "Student" means a student who is registered in St. Thomas More College; - (y) "University" means the University of Saskatchewan.
+- (x) "St. Thomas More College Society" means the public juridic person as defined by the Canonical Statutes of the St. Thomas More College Society and the Canonical Bylaws of the St. Thomas More College Society; - (y) "Student" means a student who is registered in St. Thomas More College; - (z) "University" means the University of Saskatchewan.